datomusic/duo-firmware/README.md

 On your computer, type `make dfu` to upload the firmware to the DUO.

 ###Troubleshooting
+If you cloned this repository without the submodules, go to the duo-firmware folder and type `git submodule update --init --recursive` to fetch all required submodules.

-If you're getting compilation errors related to missing libraries, make sure you have copied all libraries from the duo-firmware/libraries directory to your Arduino/libraries directory.
-Please file a GitHub issue with as much detail as you can so that we can troubleshoot the issue.
+If that doesn't help, please file a GitHub issue with as much detail as you can so that we can troubleshoot the issue.

 ##Where everything came from